vdbrink/vdbrink.github.io/projects/retrofit_kitchen_appliances.md

 With these automations you can make the next notifications and/or announcements when to ...

-* pen a door or window when the temperature or humidity is too high.
+* open a door or window when the temperature or humidity is too high.

 ---